Last updated on June 10th, 2021 at 11:57 pm

 For brand owners, selling on Amazon can be like walking in a minefield.

-On one hand, having access to Amazon’s gargantuan Amazon Prime membership base (who spend on average $1.4k per year!) is indeed one of the main reasons why anyone would want to sell on Amazon in the first place.
+On one hand, having access to Amazon’s gargantuan Amazon Prime membership base (who spend on average $1.4k per year!) is, of course, one of the main reasons why anyone would want to sell on Amazon in the first place.

 For potential buyers of FBA businesses, there is a concern that if your brand is unprotected, it could easily be hijacked and copied, thus losing access to the buy box and missing out on potentially thousands and thousands of dollars in revenue.
 So if you’re looking to sell your Amazon business one day, this is certainly something you should think about.

 Luckily, Amazon has their Brand Registry program.
-Designed to protect sellers from shady counterfeiters, it allows sellers to better control the brand experience that their customers have on the world’s largest e-commerce site.
+Designed to protect sellers from shady counterfeiters, it allows sellers to better control the brand experience that their customers have on the world’s largest e-commerce site by identifying you as the brand rights owner.

 Here’s an in-depth guide to what exactly it is, and how you can enroll your brand today.